New-MT-BFT-Homepage-Header-Image

 Programs

-Live on a conservation ranch amidst the rolling grasslands of the Blackfeet Indian Reservation in northwestern Montana with a backdrop of glacial peaks.
+Live on an iconic conservation ranch amidst the rolling hills of the Blackfeet Indian Reservation with a Rocky Mountain backdrop.
 Engage in diverse volunteer projects as a way to show gratitude to this honorable community for sharing their lives with us.
-Attend cultural events, connect with the land, and open yourself to a powerful experience that will resonate with you for a lifetime.
+Attend cultural ceremonies, connect with the land, and prepare a powerful experience that will resonate for a lifetime.

-• Carpentry, Conservation, Animal Care & Human Services
+• Carpentry, Conservation, Animal Care & Social Services

 Dates